Ch00k/ffmpy/README.rst

 ffmpy
 =====
 ffmpy is the simplest `ffmpeg <http://ffmpeg.org/>`_ wrapper one can imagine.
-Under the hood it uses Python's `subprocess <https://docs.python.org/2/library/subprocess.html>`_ module to run ffmpeg exeutable.
+Under the hood it uses Python's `subprocess <https://docs.python.org/2/library/subprocess.html>`_ module to run ffmpeg executable.

 Installation
 ------------